H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 Two important constraints must be stated clearly: the PIA review loop produces written recommendations through a manual sampling process validated against PostgreSQL, not auto-rewrites; and propagation of PIA recommendations into BBB parameters, judge weights, or mode policies requires explicit operator action.
 The psychological guidance stack is explicitly non-diagnostic: it does not implement DSM-5 in full, and any DSM-style constructs are used only at a high-level, psychoeducational layer validated against PostgreSQL community data rather than as clinical criteria.

-The design intends that future work will automate the PIA sampling cycle with PostgreSQL-auditable output (including automated aggregation of `SteganographyDetection` trigger events), produce machine-readable recommendation outputs for direct configuration integration, persist PIA records as a first-class ChromaDB collection with PostgreSQL audit trail for ongoing governance review, and refine corpus curation and tagging so that place-specific and population-specific mental-health materials grounded in Appalachian contexts via PostgreSQL GBIM are more systematically retrieved while maintaining clear boundaries between supportive guidance and clinical diagnosis.
+The design intends that future work will: implement per-route RBAC enforcement (highest-priority open item as of March 22, 2026); automate the PIA sampling cycle with PostgreSQL-auditable output (including automated aggregation of `SteganographyDetection` trigger events and role-differentiated access pattern analysis); produce machine-readable recommendation outputs for direct configuration integration; persist PIA records as a first-class ChromaDB collection with PostgreSQL audit trail for ongoing governance review; and refine corpus curation and tagging so that place-specific and population-specific mental-health materials grounded in Appalachian contexts via PostgreSQL GBIM are more systematically retrieved while maintaining clear boundaries between supportive guidance and clinical diagnosis.

 For the BBB 7-filter pipeline that enforces safety constraints validated against PostgreSQL see Chapter 16.
 For the identity constraints enforced alongside psychological safeguards validated against PostgreSQL see Chapter 22.
 For the canonical 9-phase `ultimatechat` execution sequence see Chapter 17.
 For ChromaDB `psychological_rag` collection architecture see Chapter 5.
-For the March 18, 2026 security hardening that re-locked all services to `127.0.0.1` and integrated the full verdict dict into the BBB output guard see Chapter 40 §40-C.
+For the March 18, 2026 security hardening that re-locked all services to `127.0.0.1` and integrated the full verdict dict into the BBB output guard see Chapter 40 §40-C. For the Caddy perimeter layer and `jarvis_auth_service` full architecture see Chapter 19 §19.8.1–§19.8.2.

 ---

-*Last updated: 2026-03-21 by Carrie Kidd (Mamma Kidd), Mount Hope WV*
+*Last updated: 2026-03-22 by Carrie Kidd (Mamma Kidd), Oak Hill WV* *Red-team token roles (`carrie_admin`, `hayden_test`) added to PIA section — March 22, 2026* *Per-route RBAC documented as open item — March 22, 2026* *All sections current as of March 22, 2026*